 Extensions

-Kotlin provides an ability to extend a class with new functionality without having to inherit from the class or use design patterns such as Decorator.
+Kotlin provides the ability to extend a class or an interface with new functionality without having to inherit from the class or use design patterns such as Decorator.
 This is done via special declarations called extensions.

-For example, you can write new functions for a class from a third-party library that you can't modify.
-Such functions are available for calling in the usual way as if they were methods of the original class.
-This mechanism is called extension functions.
+For example, you can write new functions for a class or an interface from a third-party library that you can't modify.
+Such functions can be called in the usual way, as if they were methods of the original class.
+This mechanism is called an extension function.
 There are also extension properties that let you define new properties for existing classes.

 Extension functions

-To declare an extension function, prefix its name with a receiver type, that means the type being extended.
+To declare an extension function, prefix its name with a receiver type, which refers to the type being extended.
 The following adds a swap

 function to MutableList<Int>